redxtech/pingbot/readme.md

  - if you are in a voice channel, pingbot will join your voice channel, play the roblox *oof* sound, and leave.
  - if you are not in a voice channel, pingbot will simply reply 'o o f' instead.
  - there is also a monkey sound that is played for 'oo oo aa aa'

+## god words & god passage
+if you send the message `!pingbot words` or `!pingbot passage`, it will generate a ten random words and bible passage respectively, a tribute to templeOS

 ### birthday
 if you send a message that contains the word birthday, pingbot will react with the first emoji on the server